 In addition to our own email campaigns and online promotion, we encourage authors to be active in a book’s promotion by leveraging their networks and personal connections as much as possible.
-We are able to provide several services to help with these efforts, including guidelines for language, templates for listserv postings, and personal author promotional discount codes for sharing with friends and colleagues.
+We are able to provide several services to help with these efforts, including guidelines for language, graphics sized for social media and the web, and templates for listserv postings.

 If you are a member of any electronic mailing lists, newsgroups, or forums related to the topic of your book, and the etiquette of the group allows for book announcements, you might consider posting a brief message about the book at the time of its release.
 In general it is more effective for the author, as an expert in the field and member of the newsgroup, to post about his or her book, rather than for the MIT Press to do so.
 Similarly, if you have access to a list of email addresses, it is best for you to send an announcement to those addresses, rather than for the MIT Press to do this.
 We can, however, provide wording suggestions and templates to help with this effort.
 If you feel that this kind of guidance might be helpful, please be in touch.